What are the Risk Factors for Testicular Cancer?

 Who is More Likely to Develop Testicular Cancer?

-Some risk factors, like smoking and diet, can be changed and brought under control.
-However, certain other factors, like genetics, cannot be controlled.
+Most known risk factors for testicular cancer are non‑modifiable, such as congenital conditions or family history.
+Lifestyle factors like smoking or diet have not been proven to increase or decrease testicular cancer risk.
 Having risk factors is not a definite guarantee of developing cancer.
 You may develop cancer even when you do not have any known risk factors.

 The risk factors are as follows: